-At 31 December 2023, remunerations payable to employees in the wages and salaries item amounted to EUR 544,000 (EUR 579,000 at 31 December 2022), of which EUR 70,000 correspond to the incentive plan of senior management (Note 12).
+At 31 December 2024, remunerations payable to employees in the wages and salaries item amounted to EUR 596,000 (EUR 544,000 at 31 December 2023), of which EUR 69,000 correspond to the incentive plan of senior management (EUR 70,000 at 31 December 2023) (Note 12).
 They are recognised on the liabilities side of the balance sheet at that date under "Trade and other payables - Other payables".

-At 31 December 2023 and 2022, remuneration advances and loans that had been granted to Company employees totalled EUR 102,000 and EUR 61,000, respectively.
+At 31 December 2024 and 2023, remuneration advances and loans that had been granted to Company employees totalled EUR 199,000 and EUR 102,000, respectively.
 They are recognised at said date on the assets side in the balance sheet under "Trade and other receivables - Other receivables".

-The average number of employees in 2023 and 2022, by professional category, was as follows:
+The average number of employees in 2024 and 2023, by professional category, was as follows:

 Average number of employees

-2023 2022
+2024 2023

-Senior management Middle management Specialist technicians Auxiliary/Support staff 1 5 25 33 1 5 32 29
+Senior management Middle management Specialist technicians Auxiliary/Support staff 1 25 32 62 1 5 25 33 64

-64 67

-The breakdown by gender at 31 December 2023 and 2022 by professional category was as follows:
+The breakdown by gender at 31 December 2024 and 2023 by professional category was as follows:

 Number of employees

-20 2023 22
+20 2024 23

 Men Women Men Women

 Senior management 1 - 1 -

-Middle management 1 3 4 3
+Middle management 1 3 1 3

-Specialist technicians 10 14 17 19
+Specialist technicians 14 15 10 14

-Auxiliary/Support staff 22 12 13 8
+Auxiliary/Support staff 21 12 22 12

-34 29 35 30
+37 30 34 29

-On 9 January 2023, a corporate reorganisation took place which involved the transfer of employees from the Company to BME Group Services, S.A. and BME Post Trade Services, S.A (companies belonging to the BME Group), whereby these companies of the BME Group obtained certain contracts for the provision of corporate support services and technology services by making cash payments to certain companies, including the Company.
-The income from this is charged on a straight-line basis over the estimated 10-year term of the contract and has been recognised in the balance sheet under "Other non-current liabilities" in the amount of EUR 636,000 at 31 December 2023.
+On 9 January 2023, a corporate reorganisation took place which involved the transfer of employees from the Company to BME Group Services, S.A. and BME Post Trade Services, S.A (companies belonging to BME Group), whereby these companies of BME Group obtained certain contracts for the provision of corporate support services and technology services by making cash payments to certain companies, including the Company.
+The income will be accrued on a straight-line basis over the life of the contract, estimated at 10 years, and has been recognised under "Long-term accruals" in the balance sheet in the amount of EUR 495,000 at 31 December 2024 (EUR 636,000 at 31 December 2023) and under "Short-term accruals" in the balance sheet in the amount of EUR 71,000 at 31 December 2024 (EUR 0 thousand at 31 December 2023).

 The Company does not have any employees with a degree of disability greater than or equal to 33%.
-To this end, in 2023 and 2022, the Company made allocations to job placement and job creation activities for disabled persons, in accordance with Royal Decree 364/2005 of 8 April, regulating special alternative measures to comply with the requirement that 2% of companies' employees have a disability as set out in the consolidated text of the General Law on the rights of disabled persons and their social inclusion approved by Royal Legislative Decree 1/2013 of 29 November, which states that the number of workers with a disability equal to or greater than 33% must not be lower than 2% of the total workforce.
+To this end, in 2024 and 2023, the Company made allocations to job placement and job creation activities for disabled persons, in accordance with Royal Decree 364/2005 of 8 April, regulating special alternative measures to comply with the requirement that 2% of companies' employees have a disability as set out in the consolidated text of the General Law on the rights of disabled persons and their social inclusion approved by Royal Legislative Decree 1/2013 of 29 November, which states that the number of workers with a disability equal to or greater than 33% must not be lower than 2% of the total workforce.